Want to Win the Pillsbury Bake-Off Contest? Here's What You Need to Know

 At this point, it's a good idea to give your recipe to a friend and have them make it themselves.
 This will ensure that you don't skip any steps that could ruin your chances of winning.
 Tweak if your friend has any problems making the recipe.

-Then it's time to double-check your work against the contest's rules again, proofread to ensure you haven't made any typos or mistakes, and make sure your recipe's name is pithy, interesting, and sounds delicious.
+Finally, double-check your work against the contest's rules again, proofread to ensure you haven't made any typos or mistakes, and make sure your recipe's name is pithy, interesting, and sounds delicious.

 After that... congratulations, it's time to submit your recipe and cross your fingers that the judges love it as much as you do!